 ALERT volunteers also assist the police department during non-emergency times in specific identified areas throughout the year.

 Learn more about the ALERT program

-Volunteers will receive training from the San Francisco Police Department and other San Francisco emergency-related departments.
-The ALERT program will have Basic, Senior, and Supervisory level positions.
+Volunteers receive training from the San Francisco Police Department and other San Francisco emergency-related departments.
 Based upon the volunteer’s level of additional training, he/she may wish to obtain Team Leader or Senior Team Leader status.
 The goal of the program is to locate, train, and then coordinate volunteers to safely perform law enforcement related tasks after major disasters and in non-emergency situations.
 ALERT will function as an adjunct to a law enforcement presence.
 Such tasks might include: traffic control, foot patrol of business and residential areas, reporting criminal activity, looting and property damage observation, supplying information to the incident Command Post, working in partnership with other civilian volunteer groups to provide well-being checks, assisting with medical aid, assisting with Command Post functions, assisting Animal Care and Control in the handling of pets, securing resource locations, and delivering logistical supplies.
 In addition, ALERT members will direct individuals to mass casualty and shelter locations, assist at reunification centers, provide support at schools for reunification, and participate in Operation Return.
 Numerous other non-emergency tasks such as security assistance at street festivals, sports events and concerts as well traffic and pedestrian control for parades and political demonstrations.

 What is the profile of an ALERT member?

 - Is at least 16 years of age and lives, works, or attends school in San Francisco